medleyjs/medley/docs/Routes.md

 To register a **parametric** path, use a *colon* (`:`) before the parameter name.
 For a **wildcard** path, use an *asterisk* (`*`).

-*Remember that static routes are always checked before parametric and wildcard.*
+*Note that static routes are always checked before parametric and wildcard routes.*

 ```js
 // Static